 “Ma’am, you might want to look at this,” interrupted Osgood.

-“These energy readings are off the chart.
-I don’t suppose you’ve located the source.
+Kate squinted at the screen, frowning in puzzlement.
+“These energy readings are off the charts.
+I don’t suppose you’ve located the source?"

 “We have,” McGillop confirmed.
 “It seems to be converging on Bannerman Road.”

 “Yes, it is,” Kate interjected before turning toward Osgood and McGillop.
 “We need to find a safe route to navigate us to Bannerman Road.”

 “I’m on it, ma’am,” Osgood nodded resolutely, pressing the button on her inhaler and taking a deep breath before running off with McGillop, debating which route was the safest and quickest and estimating how long each potential route would take, leaving Kate and Martha alone.

 “Is there a chance she’s involved?”
 Asked Martha.